Aaalan-Zhang/MelodyHub/README.md

 ![screenshot](./melodyhub/media/imgs/screenshot.png)

-Best Project of S24 for CMU Web Application Development.
-But, overall, just a trivial one without any interesting ideas (I mean there might also be concurrency issues).
+Best Project of CMU Web Application Development S24.
+It is more than a toy Music playing platform like Spotify.
+It has a streaming feature implemented using WebSockets that users can listen to specific live-streaming music radio created by other users and chat.
+But, overall, this project is just a trivial one without any interesting ideas (I mean, there might also be concurrency issues, and could Cursor build this project within no time?
+Who knows).

+There are always web application product ideas.
 For a more interesting one, I encourage you to check [web4me.org](https://www.web4me.org) (why do they not make it open-source?).

 You will need to create a config.ini file in the `./melodyhub` directory, the format is